prakharmrsl/easypcceo.github.io/pages/does-motherboard-matter-gaming.md

 Asking the question “does your motherboard matter for gaming” is like asking if the type of wheels you have on your car affects your driving.

+You won't notice much of a difference in traction unless you spend a lot of money on tires.

-**While yes, high-end wheels may help you if you’re racing, normally as long as you’re just using it normally there is no noticeable difference between different wheels.
-Likewise, the type of motherboard will not generally affect your gaming performance until you go to high-end models.**
+Likewise, **the type of motherboard you buy will not generally affect your gaming performance until you go to high-end models.**

 ## Does Your Motherboard Affect FPS?

-Your motherboard can, and most likely will in most cases (depending on who you are) affect your FPS in games.

-Though, that’s just a surface level answer.
 Motherboards do not directly influence your gaming performance at all.

 ![picture of a motherboard](/img/motherboard-affect-fps/motherboard-pic.jpg){: .img-middle}